Picovoice/android-voice-processor/README.md

 ```

 See our [example app](example/) or [this guide](https://developer.android.com/training/permissions/requesting)
-for how to properly request for this permission from your users.
+for how to properly request this permission from your users.

 ## Usage